ndelvalle/v-click-outside/README.md

         // Note: The default value is true, but in case you want to activate / deactivate
         //       this directive dynamically use this attribute.
         isActive: true,
         // Note: The default value is true.
-See detecting "Detecting Iframe Clicks" section
+See "Detecting Iframe Clicks" section
         //       to understand why this behaviour is behind a flag.
         detectIFrame: true
       }